-Dr. Shark was elected a Fellow of the National Academy of Public Administration, as well as a Fellow of the American Society of Association Executives and a Fellow of the Radio Club of America.
-He received a doctorate in public administration from the University of Southern California and the MPA degree from Baruch College, New York City, and a AAS degree from Staten Island Community College.
+Dr. Shark is a Fellow of the National Academy of Public Administration, as well as a Fellow of the American Society of Association Executives and a Fellow of the Radio Club of America.
+He received a doctorate in public administration from the University of Southern California and the MPA degree from Baruch College, New York City, and an AAS degree from Staten Island Community College.

 He is a US Navy Seabee Veteran, serving 2 tours of duty in Vietnam.